Special relativity and the rod/slot paradox – I – definition of reference frames

 with No Comments

 On such paradox is the “rod/slot paradox” – a variant of the Rindler-Shaw paradox.
 Let us call it RS-paradox below.
 In brief it states that in one frame of reference a falling rod will fall through a slot in a plate (or in the ground) – and in another frame of reference it would not.
 In both cases due to the length contraction effect.
-(I will present the scenario more precisely below.)
+(I will present a related collision scenario in detail below.)

 Physics students get trained to achieve consistency in the description of natural events independent of a chosen frame of reference.
 No wonder that unresolved paradoxes may drive them crazy.
-I got first confronted with the RS-paradox when I was 18 and visited a physics course in a German Gymnasium.
-SR was a topic which occupied us for a few months.
+I got confronted with the RS-paradox for the first time when I was 17 and visited a physics course in a German Gymnasium.
+Special Relativity [SR] was a topic which occupied us for a few months.
 Our teacher presented us the RS-paradox with the help of a ski-jumper (see below) falling or not falling through a slot in the ground.
-My teacher admitted that he could not resolve the paradox for us – and as so many teachers and text books he referred to a complicated theory of Rindler regarding a modification of stiffness and elasticity in SR. This was, however, not very satisfactory for us students.
+My teacher admitted that he could not resolve the paradox for us – and as so many teachers and text books he referred to a complicated theory of Rindler regarding a modification of stiffness and elasticity in the STR.
+This was, however, not very satisfactory for us students.
 Rightfully, we had the suspicion that a basic contradiction like the one given above should disappear already on a very basic level of argumentation.

 So, this is a post series for folks interested in physics and math.

-Requirements are that you should be familiar with reference frames in SR and the Lorenz-transformation.
+Requirements: Requirements are that you should be familiar with reference frames and the Lorenz-transformation in STR.
 You should not be afraid of some formulas and some geometry.
 I will use math only on the level taught at high school.
 You should have understood the term “proper length” for a length of an object measured in a frame in which the object rests.
-You should have learned about the length contraction effect – i.e. the effect that the length of a moving meter stick is measured to be shorter than the length measured in a frame where the meter stick is in rest – and the related premise (measurement of the distance between the end points at the same local time in each of the frames).
+You should also have learned about the length contraction effect – i.e. the effect that the length of a moving meter stick is measured to be shorter than the length measured in a frame where the meter stick is in rest – and the related premises (measurement of the distance between the end points at the same local time in each of the frames).

-I will start this series with a simple description of the problem.
-I will set up a thought experiment with a rod approaching a slot diagonally.
-I will define two frames of reference which I will use in my forthcoming lines of thought.
-I will name some key events and a question which we will have to take care of.
+I will start this series with a simple description of the problem for a “collision scenario” (Scenario I).
+I will set up a special thought experiment in which a rod approaches a plate with a slot diagonally and eventually collides with the plate.
+I will define two frames of reference which I am going to l use in my forthcoming lines of thought.
+In one of the frames a collision between the rod and the plate is clearly predicted, while in the other frame one could expect the opposite.
+I will name some key events and a question which we later will have to take care of.
+After having resolved the paradox for different perspectives and frames I will turn to a second “collision-free scenario” (Scenario II) and present a paradox-free discussion for it – including different observer perspectives.

 A typical presentation of the paradox